subatomicdev/binancebeast/README.md

 ### USD-M Futures
 - Rest
   - Market: All
-  - Account/trade: All
+  - Account/trade: All GET request.
+Adding POST soon (i.e. for New Order)
 - WebSockets: All
 - User Data: All